-This bit is set and cleared by hardware.
-It indicates the status of a program operation.
-Its encoding is:
+This bit is set and cleared by hardware and indicates the status of an program operation.
+This bit is encoded as follows:

 - 0: Program operation is not suspended (default). - 1: Program operation is suspended.

 Hardware clears this bit once the condition that caused the program suspend operation has been removed.
 Hardware typically sets this bit when a Program/Erase Suspend (75h) command is executed, and clears the bit when a Program/Erase Resume (7Ah) command is executed.